paveldej/Security-System/README.md

 ## System Description

-Pavel’s security system intends to prevent break ins by notifying users about suspicious activities outside their doors.
+Pavel security system intends to prevent break-ins by notifying users about suspicious activities outside their doors.
 It provides an application where users can arm, disarm and manually trigger the system.
 Additionally, users can receive notifications and check the device’s history of events.
-Pavel’s security system makes use of an Arduino based Terminal, called the Wio Terminal by Seeed Studio.
+Pavel security system makes use of an Arduino based Terminal, called the Wio Terminal by Seeed Studio.
-The system provides two means of interaction for users; it has a web application and a display through the Wio Terminal.
+The system provides two means of interaction for users; it has a Web Application and a display through the Wio Terminal.

 ## Purpose and benefits of the system

-Pavels Security System is a simple and reliable IoT solution to increase security for homes of our customers, which is relatively easy-to-use for regular people.
+Pavel Security System is a simple and reliable IoT solution to increase security for homes of our customers, which is relatively easy-to-use for regular people.
-Since the System provides the authentication mechanism, it lets users have multiple devices in different places, and control all of them through different accounts, which are provided to users from the box.
+Since the System provides the authentication mechanism, it lets users have multiple devices in different places, and control all of them through different accounts, provided to users out of the box.
-For the user’s convenience, the Seeed Wio-Terminal provides a UI, that allows users to interact with the system and perform necessary actions, such as connecting to the wifi network and arm/disarm the system.
+For the user’s convenience, the Seeed Wio Terminal provides a UI, that allows users to interact with the system and perform necessary actions, such as connecting to the wifi network and arm/disarm the system.

 ## System Architecture 📐
-Pavel’s security system is composed of 3 layers; the web application & authentication layer, the broker layer and the device software & email server layer.
+Pavel security system is composed of 3 layers; the Web Application & authentication layer, the broker layer and the device software & email server layer.
 Each layer has its own software components and serves a unique purpose.

-The web application & authentication layer provides the user with a visual interface after and only after they have been authenticated by the authentication server and static file server.
+The Web Application & authentication layer provides the user with a visual interface after and only after they have been authenticated by the Authentication Server and static file server.

 The device software & email server layer handles reading and processing input data, sending email notifications and displaying system info on the Wio terminal.